 Loire Valley Cycling Route — Planning Your Ride Through French Wine Country

-What follows is everything I wish I’d had before my first trip: the honest route breakdown, the best weeks to go, where to sleep, how to get your bike there, and which stretch of the river is actually worth riding if you only have a week.
+What follows is everything I wish I’d had before that first trip.
+The honest route breakdown.
+The best weeks to go.
+Where to sleep, how to get your bike there, and which stretch of river is actually worth riding if you’ve only got a week.
 No upselling.
-No “book your experience today” buttons.
+No “book your experience today” buttons anywhere on this page.

 The Loire à Vélo — 900 km of Flat, Beautiful Cycling

-The official route runs from Cuffy, a small village in the Cher department in central France, all the way west to Saint-Brevin-les-Pins on the Atlantic coast — roughly 900 kilometers in total.
-It follows the Loire River for nearly its entire length, which means two things: the terrain is almost completely flat, and the scenery is genuinely extraordinary for the entire ride.
+The official route runs from Cuffy — a small village in the Cher department in central France — all the way west to Saint-Brevin-les-Pins on the Atlantic coast.
+Roughly 900 kilometers total.
+It follows the Loire River for nearly its entire length, which means two things: almost completely flat terrain, and scenery that stays genuinely extraordinary the whole way.

-The route is signed as part of EuroVelo 6, the Atlantic-Black Sea corridor, but locally it’s branded as the Loire à Vélo, and that branding is everywhere.
-Signs are consistent, distances are clearly marked, and you’ll almost never need to pull out your phone to figure out which way to turn.
-I got lost exactly once in two trips, near Amboise, and that was because I ignored a sign and assumed I knew better.
-Lesson learned.
+The route is signed as part of EuroVelo 6 — the Atlantic-Black Sea corridor — but locally it’s branded as the Loire à Vélo, and that branding is everywhere.
+Signs are consistent, distances clearly marked.
+I got lost exactly once across two trips, near Amboise, because I ignored a sign and assumed I knew better.
+Don’t make my mistake.

 The UNESCO Designation — What It Actually Means for Cyclists

-The Loire Valley between Sully-sur-Loire and Chalonnes-sur-Loire was inscribed as a UNESCO World Heritage Site in 2000.
+The Loire Valley between Sully-sur-Loire and Chalonnes-sur-Loire earned UNESCO World Heritage status in 2000.
 The designation covers the cultural landscape — the châteaux, the tuffeau stone villages, the vineyards, the river itself.
-For cyclists, this translates into practical benefits: the corridor is heavily protected from industrial development, which keeps the riding environment intact.
+For cyclists, this translates into something practical: the corridor is heavily protected from industrial development.
 You’re not going to round a bend and find a distribution warehouse.
-The landscape looks more or less the way it did when Renaissance kings were building pleasure palaces along these banks.
+The landscape looks more or less how it did when Renaissance kings were building pleasure palaces along these banks.

-Châteaux you’ll pass or ride within a kilometer of include Chambord (the largest, with that famous double-helix staircase allegedly designed by Leonardo da Vinci), Cheverny, Chenonceau spanning the Cher River, Amboise where da Vinci spent his final years, and Villandry with its obsessively formal Renaissance gardens.
+Châteaux you’ll pass — or ride within a kilometer of — include Chambord, the largest, with that famous double-helix staircase allegedly designed by Leonardo da Vinci.
+Then Cheverny, Chenonceau spanning the Cher River, Amboise where da Vinci spent his final years, and Villandry with its obsessively formal Renaissance gardens.
 Most charge between €12 and €18 for entry.
 Chenonceau is worth every euro of the €15 admission.
 Chambord is free to walk around outside, which is honestly enough — the exterior is the spectacle.

 Route Surface and Navigation

-The surface quality varies.
+Surface quality varies.
 The levée sections are generally packed gravel or fine crushed stone — rideable on a hybrid or a road bike with 28mm tires or wider, but not comfortable on 23mm racing tires.
-I used a Trek FX3 on my first trip, which was perfect.
-On my second trip I brought my own road bike with 32mm tires swapped in specifically for this route.
+I used a Trek FX3 on my first trip.
+Perfect.
+On the second trip I brought my own road bike with 32mm tires swapped in specifically for this route.
 The tarmac road sections are smooth and well-maintained.
 Avoid skinny tires.
+Seriously.

-Navigation apps: I used Komoot with a downloaded offline route.
-Works well.
+For navigation, I used Komoot with a downloaded offline route — works well.
 The official Loire à Vélo website also has GPX files for every section, broken down by stage.
-Download them before you go.
-Cell signal in some of the rural river sections is patchy.
+Download them before you leave home.
+Cell signal in some of the rural river sections is patchy at best.

 The Best Sections to Ride If You Have a Week

 Probably should have opened with this section, honestly, because most people reading this don’t have three weeks and 900 kilometers in them.
 A week gives you roughly five to seven riding days.
-At a comfortable 40–50 km per day — which is the pace that lets you actually stop at châteaux, sit in village squares, and drink Vouvray at lunch — that’s 200 to 350 km.
+At a comfortable 40–50 km per day — the pace that actually lets you stop at châteaux, sit in village squares, and drink Vouvray at lunch — that’s 200 to 350 km total.
 Here’s how to choose your stretch.

 Tours to Angers — the Classic Week

 This is the section I’d recommend to almost anyone doing a first Loire trip.
-Tours to Angers is roughly 240 km, which fits neatly into six days at 40 km per day, or five slightly longer days if you push to 50.
-The terrain through here is the most consistently beautiful on the entire route — wide river views, dense château concentration, excellent wine villages, and good infrastructure throughout.
+Tours to Angers runs roughly 240 km — fits neatly into six days at 40 km per day, or five slightly longer days if you push to 50.
+The terrain through here is the most consistently beautiful on the entire route.
+Wide river views, dense château concentration, excellent wine villages, solid infrastructure throughout.

-You start in Tours, which is a proper city with a functioning train station served by TGV from Paris (more on that below).
+You start in Tours, a proper city with a functioning train station served by TGV from Paris.
 From Tours you ride west through Villandry, past the gardens, through Langeais with its fortress château, into Saumur.
-Saumur sits on a bluff above the river with its white château visible from the opposite bank — it’s the kind of arrival that makes you feel like the trip was worth the flight already.
-From Saumur you continue through Gennes, Cunault, and into Angers, finishing at another imposing fortress with its famous medieval tapestry of the Apocalypse.
+Saumur sits on a bluff above the river — its white château visible from the opposite bank — and it’s the kind of arrival that makes you feel like the trip was worth the flight already.
+From Saumur you continue through Gennes, Cunault, and into Angers, finishing at another imposing fortress that houses a famous medieval tapestry of the Apocalypse.
 The route ends in a city with a train station.
 Clean logistics.

 Blois to Saumur — the Château-Dense Alternative